anadiazace2002/anadiazace2002.github.io/_posts/2026-05-05-FireCloud.md

 FireCloud uses workflows defined in the Workflow Description Language (WDL), ensuring that analyses can be reproduced and reused.
 Each task runs in a Docker container, making the computational environment consistent.

----

 ## Cost Challenges in the Cloud

 One of the most important aspects discussed in the article is the **cost model** of cloud computing.

 Unlike traditional infrastructure (fixed cost), cloud computing follows a *pay-as-you-go* model.
 While this provides flexibility, it also introduces uncertainty and the risk of unexpected expenses.

-The authors highlight that large-scale analyses can quickly become expensive if resources are not optimized :contentReference[oaicite:2]{index=2}.
+The authors highlight that large-scale analyses can quickly become expensive if resources are not optimized.

----

 ## Strategies for Cost Optimization